hishafa/C242-PS157/README.md

 AgriLens is an application designed to detect plant diseases through images using machine learning models.
 It helps farmers and plant enthusiasts identify diseases and provides tailored solutions for treatment.

+## APK Download
+You can download the latest version of the AgriLens application [here](https://bit.ly/Agrilens).

 ## Features
 - Upload or capture images of plants.
 - Get instant disease detection results.